Mao Beckett, LCSW, LICSW

 About Me

+I help individuals unhook from harmful life patterns caused by systems & discover radical self-care, collectivist care & liberation through somatic and ancestral practices and traditions.
 I provide liberation-oriented mental health care as a millennial therapist, a first generation American, and child of Cambodian immigrants and refugees.
-I help over-thinkers overcome self-doubt and negative self-talk to start prioritizing their own needs and desires to reconnect with their intuition and 'Self'.
 As an inclusive therapist striving to decolonize mental health care and healing, I incorporate an ethical framework of psychotherapy, spiritual and healing of the mind, community, body, and spirit.
-I am independently licensed to practice therapy in Massachusetts, Guam, and Hawaii.
+I am independently licensed to practice therapy in Massachusetts, Colorado, Guam, and Hawaii.

 Education & Experience